Workshops

 Who: Anyone identifying as a Woman

-• We meet for 6 months from May 6th through October 21st on 1st and 3rd Wednesdays for 90 minutes.
+• We meet for 8 weeks from May 19th through July 7th on Tuesdays from 8-9:30pm ET for 90 minutes.
 In our time together, we use open conversation, body-based practices, and simple creative exercises to help you better understand yourself and what you’re going through.

 • Being in a group offers something unique.
 You’re not doing this work alone.
 Hearing others share can bring relief, clarity, and the reminder that you’re not “behind” or broken.
 Being seen and supported by women who are also navigating change can soften isolation, deepen self-compassion, and help you trust your own experience more fully.